In this 3-part series, we’re sharing the top best practices for managing your waitlist and filling appointment cancellations.

 For example, you may choose to not have any outgoing messages between 9 PM – 9 AM.
 If so, and a patient cancels an appointment at 10 PM, they will not receive a message with options to reschedule their cancelled appointment until after 9 AM the next morning.

-Again, our process is automated.
-So, the offer goes out instantly, once we’ve detected a new cancellation.
+Because the entire process is automated, an offer goes out as soon as we’ve detected a new cancellation.
 However, there are specific times during the day when patients are more responsive and you have a higher likelihood of appointment confirmations.

 Day of the Week

-Now that you know when during the day to contact patients, let’s take a look at whether or not setting day of the week preferences affects the chances of a patient accepting an appointment offer.
+Now that you know the best times to contact patients, let’s take a look at whether or not setting day of the week preferences affects the chances of a patient accepting an appointment offer.

-Our waitlist product allows patients to specify preferred days of the week, so that they only hear about appointments that fit their preferences.
-Naturally, this means that patients with more strict preferences and fewer preferred days (i.e., only two preferred days of the week rather than five) receive fewer offers, and therefore, have a much lower chance for accepting an offer.
+Our waitlist product allows patients to specify preferred days of the week, so that they only hear about appointments that fit their availability.
+This means that patients with more strict preferences and fewer preferred days will receive fewer offers.

 When we looked at all patients currently waiting on waitlists, and looked back at all patients who’ve accepted an offer over the past few months, we found that patients with fewer preferred days had a much lower percentage of finding an appointment.
 This certainly isn’t eye-opening, but it does emphasize the need to encourage patients to not narrow their options too much.
 Their chance of finding an appointment increases exponentially when they have more open options.
 Keep this in mind when communicating with patients.
 Explaining this to them may help encourage some to change their mind – helping you fill more open appointment slots and better manage your waitlist.